 "circumscribed within definite limits," c.
 1600, past-participle adjective from limit (v.).
 The word was used earlier in a now-obsolete sense "appointed, fixed" (1550s).
 Limited edition is from 1869; limited monarchy from 1640s; limited war is from 1947.
 As a noun in railroading, 1878, short for limited express train (1875).
 In British company names, Limited (abbrev.
-Ltd.), 1855, is short for limited liability company, one in which the liability of partners is limited, usually to the amount of their capital investment.
+Ltd.), 1855, is short for limited company, one formed under a law limiting the liability of the members for debts or obligations incurred by the company to a specific amount, usually the amount of their capital investment.

 Web design and development by MaoningTech.